voxsim/knowledge/computer-science/data-structures/tree.md

 - [ ] is_binary_search_tree
 - [ ] delete_value
 - [ ] get_successor // returns next-highest value in tree after given value, -1 if none

+From GeeksforGeeks:
+Binary Tree

+Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.
+A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.
+It is implemented mainly using Links.
+Binary Tree Representation: A tree is represented by a pointer to the topmost node in tree.
+If the tree is empty, then value of root is NULL.
+A Binary Tree node contains following parts.
+1. Data
+2. Pointer to left child
+3. Pointer to right child

+A Binary Tree can be traversed in two ways:
+Depth First Traversal: Inorder (Left-Root-Right), Preorder (Root-Left-Right) and Postoder (Left-Right-Root) Breadth First Traversal: Level Order Traversal

+Binary Tree Properties:

+The maximum number of nodes at level ‘l’ = 2l-1.

+Maximum number of nodes = 2h – 1.
+Here h is height of a tree.
+Height is considered as is maximum number of nodes on root to leaf path

+Minimum possible height =  ceil(Log2(n+1))

+In Binary tree, number of leaf nodes is always one more than nodes with two children.

+Time Complexity of Tree Traversal: O(n)
+Examples : One reason to use binary tree or tree in general is for the things that form a hierarchy.
+They are useful in File structures where each file is located in a particular directory and there is a specific hierarchy associated with files and directories.
+Another example where Trees are useful is storing heirarchical objects like JavaScript Document Object Model considers HTML page as a tree with nesting of tags as parent child relations.